zaucker/rtfb/README.md

   * Multilingual Autoresponse scrips:

-    - create templates Autoreply_multilingual and Autoreply_multilingual_busy
+    - create templates from etc/RT/Autoreply_multilingual.tmpl
+      and etc/RT/Autoreply_multilingual_busy.tmpl
-      and configure the autoreply scrip to use one of the
+      and configure the autoreply scrip to use one of them

 SETUP
 -----